vk-cs/docs-public/docs/en/kubernetes/k8s/instructions/create-cluster/create-webui/create-webui.md

       By default, the option is enabled, which allows access to the cluster and the Ingress controller from the Internet.

-   - **Trusted Docker Registry**: add Docker Registry addresses to the trusted list to disable HTTPS connection check when connecting to them.

-      This can be useful if the Docker registry uses a self-signed SSL or TLS certificate that cannot be validated by the cluster.
-See the [Docker documentation](https://docs.docker.com/registry/insecure/#deploy-a-plain-http-registry) for more information on disabling the validation (see the description of the `insecure-registries` setting).
+   - **Trusted Docker Registry**: add the address of a trusted Docker registry to download and run container images without having to verify the authenticity of the HTTPS connection.
+This can be useful if the image registry uses a self-signed certificate or a certificate from a private root certificate authority that cannot be validated by the cluster.

+     Possible address formats:

+       - `<DOCKER_REGISTRY_IP_ADDRESS>`.
+For example, `172.24.4.3`.
+       - `<DOCKER_REGISTRY_IP_ADDRESS>:<DOCKER_REGISTRY_PORT>`.
+For example, `172.24.4.3:5000`.
+       -  An arbitrary domain.
+For example, `example.com`.

+     The address you add will be set for all nodes of the cluster, including those that you add after it is created.
+For more details on disabling the validation, refer to the [official Docker documentation](http://docs.docker.com/reference/cli/dockerd/#insecure-registries).

+      {note:warn}
+      Do not add addresses of the registries that you are unsure of, as it can reduce the security of your connection.
+      {/note}

    - **Enable monitoring**: enable this option to install a metrics collection agent in the cluster.